Coby Karl: Coaching career

 On October 27, 2015, Karl was hired as an assistant coach by the Westchester Knicks, the NBA Development League affiliate of the New York Knicks.
-Westchester made significant improvement during the one season Karl spent on the bench, upping its record from 10-40 in 2014-15 to a 28-22 mark during the 2015-16 campaign.
+Westchester made significant improvement during the one season Karl spent on the bench, upping its record from 10–40 in 2014–15 to a 28–22 mark during the 2015–16 campaign.

 On September 12, 2016, Karl took over his first head coaching role with the NBA D-League's Los Angeles D-Fenders, the affiliate team of the Lakers.
 He was not retained by the organization prior to the 2021–22 season.

 On September 28, 2021, Karl became the new head coach of the Delaware Blue Coats.
+On April 7, 2023, he won the NBA G League title with the Blue Coats.

+On September 5, 2023, Karl became an assistant coach for the Philadelphia 76ers.
+On May 15, 2025, Karl and the 76ers parted ways.

+On September 25, 2025, Karl became assistant to the head coach for the Boise State men's basketball team.

 Thyroid cancer

 Karl also underwent radioactive iodine treatment, a painless and simple outpatient treatment, for papillary carcinoma, a thyroid cancer considered by doctors to be one of the most treatable forms of cancer.
 After his senior year, Karl again had another surgery to remove cancerous cells.
 His father left the Nuggets to be with his son during the seven-hour surgery and returned to the team after the completion of the surgery.